-To meet study eligibility criteria, and therefore mandatory for study participation, patients must have available FFPE tumor sample.
+Patients must have available FFPE tumor sample to submit tissue to the Study JPBK central laboratory for KRAS testing.
 While the tissue can be from either initial diagnosis or later (for example, at relapse), the most recent sample is preferred.
 The sample can be either 8 serially cut unstained sections (preferred) or a tissue block.
-Sample collection methods may include surgical resection, core needle biopsy, or fine needle aspirate.
+Sample collection methods may include surgical resection, core needle biopsy, or fine needle aspirate (FNA).
+Fine needle aspirate, aspiration of solid tumor cells, is acceptable with subsequent processing to FFPE as a cell block and confirmation of the presence of malignant cells; however, other types of cytology specimens (e.g., pleural effusion) are not acceptable.
 Due diligence should be used to make sure that tumor specimens (not a normal adjacent or a tumor margin sample) are provided.